mrkkrp/markkarpov.com/post/migrating-text-metrics.md

 4. The `r` vector holds all other auxiliary variables that we want to mutate.
 The thing here is that normal mutable references created with `STRef` are not particularly fast, so we have to cheat like this.
-The variables that are stored in `r` are not modified particularly intensively, but still keeping them in an unboxed mutable vector gives a little speedup.
+The variables that are stored in `r` are not modified very intensively, but still keeping them in an unboxed mutable vector gives a little speedup.
    The pattern is abstracted in the [`mutable-contanters`](https://hackage.haskell.org/package/mutable-containers) package which allows you to work with mutable unboxed vector of length 1 as with a special sort of efficient mutable variables. `mutable-containers` depends on `mono-traversable` though, which is completely unnecessary for `text-metrics`, so I've chosen to work with bare mutable vectors here, which is ugly, but still not that hard.

 5. In this case GHC was not able to figure out strictness, so these bang patterns actually make a lot of difference (especially visible for longer